Investor guides

 Where can I check these signals myself?

 Every input is public: income and rent from the Census Bureau, mortgage rates from the Federal Reserve, inventory and sale-to-list from listing data, and price-versus-trend from the FHFA House Price Index.
 Note the cadences differ — income and rent refresh annually while prices and listings refresh weekly — so the affordability read lags the price read by design.
-LocalAlpha assembles all of them per market, and the methodology page lists the formulas and sources.
+LocalAlpha assembles all of them per market, and the formulas and sources are listed directly below.

 Found this useful?
 Share it — or grab any chart above to post.